Debra Cerda Blog Posts

 Check out the full schedule for Postgres Conference Silicon Valley 2023, and buy your tickets soon!

-Debra Cerda April 12, 2023 speaker spotlight postgres
+Debra Cerda April 12, 2023 postgres speaker spotlight

 As part of the countdown to PostgresConf Silicon Valley 2023, learn more about the engaging content and our speakers for this year in our Speaker Spotlight Series.